JosiahR89/Bootcamp-Project-2/README.md

 ## Project Description
 In 2020-2021, the most important global issue has been the COVID-19 pandemic.
 Health professionals and researchers around the world have been working hard to make available, the data related to cases, testing, and mortality.
 We are utilizing publically available Covid 19 data for our ETL project.

+**At the end of ETL process, the prepared data would have answered these questions and more:**
+ * "Total reported cases" and "Total reported deaths" per county, state
+ * New cases and new deaths
+ * Case Fatality Rate (No. of confirmed positive cases vs no of deaths)
+ * Covid Mortality Rate (No. of confirmed positive cases vs no of covid deaths)
+ * Positive Cases per capita
+ * Flu cases as compared to Covid cases

+**Future Analysis Ideas**
+Have the births increased or decreased duing the time of Covid <br />
+Case posityvity Rate <br />
+Comparision of covid with other seasonal viruses <br />
+Effects of covid on hospital and ER visits for non covid related heath issues <br />
+Effects of covid on on going treatments for chronic illnesses <br />
+Effect of covid on mental health <br />

 **Brief introduction to ETL**

 We are living in a world of data.
 The volume of data that is being generated and collected continues to increase at an exponential rate.